smashkoala/CarND-Behavioral-Cloning-P3/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* video.mp4 to show how the vehicle drove in autonomous mode

 The files except model.h5 can be also found from the GitHub [repository](https://github.com/smashkoala/CarND-Behavioral-Cloning-P3) too.